Locality (linguistics): Principle C

-It is important to note that 5a, can be distinguished from 5b and 5c the differences in structural relations between the pronoun and the name.
+5a, can be distinguished from 5b and 5c the differences in structural relations between the pronoun and the name.
 In 5a, "she" c-commands "Lucy", but this does not occur in 5b and 5c.
 These observations can be described by the preliminary observation that non-pronominals cannot be bound, i.e., non-pronominals cannot be c-commanded by a co-indexed pronoun.
 Compared to Principle A and Principle B, this requires goes all the way up to the root node, since it is not limited to any domain.

 In addition to these principles, it is required that pronouns and reflexives agree with their antecedent in gender.
 For example, regardless of the consideration of locality, a sentence such as "[_{DP}John]_{i} likes [_{DP}herself]_{i}", it would be ungrammatical because the two co-indexed entities do not agree in gender.
 Pronouns and reflexives also have to agree with their antecedent in number and person.